 Doppler effect is easily and effectively demonstrated using a point source producing circular waves with their origin near the center of the tank.
 With the wave generator's frequency adjusted to about 10 Hz, move the stand that holds the wave generator from left to right and back.
 The waves preceding the source are compressed, those following it are spread out.

-In this demo Doppler effect is demonstrated by swinging a vibrating tuning fork over your head.
+In this demo Doppler effect is demonstrated by swinging a vibrating tuning fork as shown below.
 The tuning fork has a string attached to its stem.
 Hit it with the provided rubber hammer and rotate it on an horizontal plane above your head.
-The whole class can hear the changes in pitch.
+The class should be able to hear the changes in pitch.

 The Doppler Rocket emits a sinusoidal sound waveform at a constant frequency of approximately 620 Hz.
 As the rocket passes the students, they hear a noticeable shift in frequency.